Saath Saath (film): Plot

 Avinash Verma, an M.A. student, is an idealistic young man with socialist beliefs and strict principles.
 He is unaffected by his generation's materialism and is adamantly opposed to accumulating more wealth than is required.
 Although he is the son of a wealthy landowner, he has moved out of his father's home owing to philosophical disagreements.
 He earns a living as a freelance writer.
 His classmate Geetanjali Gupta, also known as Geeta, who is the daughter of a textile mill owner, develops a crush on him because of his worldview.
-Geeta also leaves her father's house, and they marry and are soon expecting a kid.
+Geeta also leaves her father's house, and they marry and are soon expecting a kid.To make both ends meet, Geeta takes up job of a teacher at a school and also starts taking private tuitions.Avinash's night shift job makes him difficult to meet Geeta even once in a day.
 Taking care of this family presents challenges for Avinash.
 He must work at the publishing company Satish Shah, a classmate, owns due to his precarious financial situation.
 He soon begins to adopt the traits of a ruthless businessman and travels the route he previously detested.
 Geeta is astonished by his change in principles and decides to leave him.
 Avinash admits his mistake, quits his job, and joins the publishing company of his former professor Choudhary.